These blueberry scones are soft, tender and moist with the perfect amount of fresh blueberries folded in! A hint of lemon zest rounds out the flavor!

 - In the bowl of a stand mixer fitted with the paddle attachment, add the flour, sugar with zest, salt, and baking powder.
 Mix with paddle (by hand) just to distribute ingredients.
 Add butter and mix on low to cut in the butter until the butter is no longer visible and it resembles wet sand.

-- While this is mixing combine the vanilla, eggs and cream with an immersion blender or whisk and blend until smooth.
+- While this is mixing, combine the vanilla, eggs and cream with an immersion blender or whisk until smooth.

 - Dump out mixture on a dry surface and knead dough together (gently, with love!).
 Add in the blueberries once no visible dry spots remain and gently fold them in.